stroxler/study-rust/starter_project/README.md

 type as illegal when I had unboxed Expressions inside.
 This wasn't a surprise, but it was actually nice to see how clear the error was.

+I had forgotten how to work with a boxed value - just dereference it using the unary `*` operator (same as working with a pointer in C, except it's memory- and type-safe).

 ## Parser Lessons Learned

 **Use bottoms-up development**